jmonlong/manu-vgsv/manuscript.md

 A structural variant (SV) is a genomic mutation involving 50 or more base pairs.
 SVs can take several forms such as deletions, insertions, inversions, or translocations.
 It is intuitive that their greater size relative to smaller events such as single nucleotide variants (SNVs) and small insertions and deletions (indels) would imply that SVs can have a larger impact on phenotype.
-Ineed, SVs have long been associated with developmental disorders, cancer and other complex diseases and phenotypes[@ebc66eBr], but remain much more poorly studied than their smaller mutational counterparts.
+Indeed, SVs have long been associated with developmental disorders, cancer and other complex diseases and phenotypes[@ebc66eBr], but remain much more poorly studied than their smaller mutational counterparts.
-This discrepancy is entirely due to technological limitation: short read sequencing has provided the basis of most modern genome sequencing studies due to its high base-level accuracy and relatively low cost, but is poorly suited for discovering SVs, which often like in repeat-rich regions and whose lengths can far exceed read sizes.
+This discrepancy is entirely due to technological limitation: short read sequencing has provided the basis of most modern genome sequencing studies due to its high base-level accuracy and relatively low cost, but is poorly suited for discovering SVs, which often lie in repeat-rich regions and whose lengths can far exceed read sizes.
 The central obstacle is in mapping short reads to the human reference genome.
 It is generally difficult or impossible to unambiguously map a short read if the sample whose genome is being analyzed differs substantially from the reference at the read's location.
 If, for example, the read derives from the middle of what would be termed a large insertion relative to the reference, the best result a read mapper could hope to produce would be to leave it unmapped.